 Her million-dollar legs became the most famous insurance policy in history and a defining morale booster for American troops during World War II.

-Betty Grable was a force of nature who defined the term 'star' in the golden age of Hollywood musicals.
-Born in St. Louis, she was pushed into show business by a determined mother and found early work as a chorus girl before landing a contract with 20th Century Fox.
-It was during the war years that she became a true phenomenon, her sunny smile and buoyant screen presence offering a perfect escape.
-The iconic pin-up photo of her looking over her shoulder in a white swimsuit turned her into a symbol of the girl back home, and her legs were famously insured by her studio for a staggering sum.
-Grable wasn't just a picture; she was a workhorse, headlining a string of Technicolor musicals with co-stars like Dan Dailey and Harry James, whom she married.
-Her box-office power was immense, making her the highest-paid woman in America for years, a testament to her direct connection with audiences who found pure, uncomplicated joy in her performances.
+Betty Grable headlined a string of Technicolor musicals for 20th Century Fox, becoming the highest-paid woman in America for years.
+Born in St. Louis, she was pushed into show business by a determined mother.
+She found early work as a chorus girl before landing her studio contract.
+During the war years, her sunny smile and buoyant screen presence offered a perfect escape.
+The pin-up photo of her looking over her shoulder in a white swimsuit turned her into a symbol of the girl back home.
+Her legs were famously insured by her studio for a staggering sum.
+Grable was a workhorse, co-starring with Dan Dailey and marrying bandleader Harry James.
+Her box-office power came from a direct connection with audiences who found pure, uncomplicated joy in her performances.

 1901–1927